Harini-Pavithra/AI-Product-Manager-Nanodegree/Create a Medical Image Annotation Job/README.md

 In this important step, we want to map our data to the existing template.
 Many students skip this step, but this is a crucial step to align the template with our data

+In this mapping, we match (just drag and drop) appropriate columns from Your Data (on L.H.S) to the Template column (on R.H.S) and click on Save Mapping.